|

 "The best things in life don't make sense." the hatchling said, "Just accept and you'll be happy that the sky is blue and that the snow on the mountains can be both cold and warm."

 "Somehow I think you didn't pick your name at random."
-Ignace snorted, "If you're a forest dragon then why do you talk of the mountains?"
+Ignace snorted, "If you're a forest dragon

 "They're pretty, of course."
 Tepiek said with a blank look on his face, "Mommy will help you up and out of the forest.
 She also insists that I take you to the main buildings to register for a job."